What is Strong Customer Authentication (SCA)?

 Request for payment authentication using 3D Secure emails

-- We will have a configurable email template you can use to automatically send your customers an email asking them to authenticate to complete payment for their invoice or subscription.
+A configurable email template is available to automatically send your customers an email asking them to authenticate to complete payment for their invoice or subscription.

 Hosted Invoice Page